johnmtayag/Amazon-Recommender-System/README.md

         * Split the points into two groups according to which side of the line they are on
         * Give each point a score which corresponds to the fraction of all points that lie on the same side of the line
         * To minimize data storage requirements, track the scores in a running total, then divide by the number of splits for the average scores for each tree.
-* These results are averaged across trees, and across forests.
+* The resulting score for each point is averaged across trees, and across forests.

 To help visualize this process, the following figure shows 4 randomly generated boundary lines along with the resulting scores assigned to each group.
+Note how for each boundary line, the group where the mean PC value is included is given a very high score while the group on the other side is given a score close to zero.
+In the case that the boundary line splits the data in half, both sides get a score of about 0.5.

 <p align="center">
   <img src="images/iforest_example_boundary_lines.png" alt="Example Isolation Forest Boundary Lines" width="800"/>
 </p>

 This method relies on both randomness and the aggregated results of weak learner predictions, so there can be a lot of variability in results.
 Thus, averaging the results across multiple trees and even multiple forests is ideal.
-To maximize the likelihood
+To maximize the likelihood that an outliers identified with this method are truly anomalous, we will test different combinations of number of trees and number of splits per forest, and we will use the results of the combination with this lowest variance in results.

-With these scores, we plot the data once again along the principal component axes, but now we can color each point according to its outlier score.
+With the chosen set of scores, we plot the data once again along the principal component axes, but this time with each point colored according to its outlier score.
 We also plot the change in the average reconstructed power curve as the outlier score decreases.

 ## Testing Supervised Anomaly Detection Methods Using Labeled Data